UKCloud/documentation/articles/openshift/oshift-how-expose-nonhttp-services.md

 ### Prerequisites

-To complete the steps in this guide, you must have the a cluster deployed on the right version of our code.
-You can raise a support ticket to check if this is possible in your cluster or to request a newer cluster deployed from the relevant code.
+To complete the steps in this guide, your cluster must have been deployed from a version of our code which enables our non-http functionality.
+You can raise a support ticket to: check if this is already the case, to check if we can pull this version into your existing cluster or otherwise to request a new cluster be deployed incorporating our non-http functionality.

 ### Getting the external IP